 Does Tennessee Wholesale Nursery LLC have more than one website?

-We operate several different websites to try and make sure we connect as many potential customers as possible with our excellent service and pricing.
+We operate several websites to try and make sure we connect as many potential customers as possible with our excellent service and pricing.

 Our other two websites are tnwholesalenursery.com and wholesale nursery.
 Co.
 These are websites for our wholesale customers, who order in bulk.
-Because wholesale orders usually qualify for bulk discounts and because we expect that most customers ordering bulk have the expertise, our warranty for our customers ordering on our wholesale websites is much more limited.
+Because wholesale orders usually qualify for bulk discounts and we expect that most customers ordering bulk have the expertise, our warranty for our customers ordering on our wholesale websites is much more limited.
 This minimal warranty is explained on the warranty page of these websites.
 The FAQs below are for our retail customers, purchasing plants on tnnursery.net, gardenplantnursery.com, and onlineplantnursery.com.

 Can you tell me more about your company?